Enterprise data centers will need to evolve toward supercomputing

 The forces shaping modern data centers are not temporary.
 Artificial intelligence, data-intensive applications, and increasingly complex digital services are continuing to drive demand for computing at unprecedented levels.
 At the same time, the physical realities of power consumption, heat generation, and infrastructure cost are becoming impossible to ignore.

-For many organizations, this represents a significant shift in how computing infrastructure must be designed and operated.
+For many organizations, this represents a fundamental shift in how computing infrastructure must be designed and operated.
 Systems will become denser, power requirements will grow, and the efficiency of the entire computing environment will become a critical factor in determining how much useful work a data center can deliver.

 In many ways, the future of enterprise data centers will resemble environments that the high-performance computing community has been operating for years.
 The technologies, architectural approaches, and operational practices developed in those environments provide valuable guidance for organizations navigating this transition.